 Make sure that they fit your current longboard trucks!
 Orangatan Nipples fit on Paris, Tracker Fastrack, Gullwing Charger II, and old (pre-2010) Bear trucks.

-If you want a great option for alot of different setups, I would suggest instead of buying individual pairs bushings, buy a bag!
-There are several large bags which typically cost around $20 and give you many pairs of different bushings to allow you to play around with your setup cheaply.
+If you want a great option for a lot of different setups, I would suggest instead of buying individual pairs bushings, buy a bag!
+There are several large bags that give you many pairs of different bushings to allow you to play around with your setup cheaply.

 I suggest looking into the Hairy Bushings Big Hairy Sack which contains 32 different bushings allowing you to setup a highly flexible carving board one day and a stiff downhill board the next.
 These bags of bushings are definitely the best value for your money if you are simply looking to experiment with a large number of bushings.